-Wellbeing Exeter is funded by Exeter City Council, Devon County Council, the New Devon Clinical Commissioning Group, the four Exeter Primary Care Networks (City, Nexus, Outer and West) and the Exeter and Cranbrook Sport England Local Delivery Pilot, together the Funders of Wellbeing Exeter.
+Wellbeing Exeter is funded by Exeter City Council, Devon County Council, the four Exeter Primary Care Networks (City, Nexus, Outer and West), the Exeter and Cranbrook Sport England Local Delivery Pilot and the Devon Sustainability and Transformation Partnership, together the Funders of Wellbeing Exeter.

 This is a joint Privacy Statement by DCF and the Partners, when we refer to “we” or “us” we mean DCF and the Partners who work together to deliver the Wellbeing Exeter programme.
 Together we jointly determine how and why your personal information is processed.
 This Privacy Notice is in addition to any privacy notice you may receive from DCF, any of our Partners or our Funders.